-Figure 6: Interactive – scroll to zoom and hover for details.
+Figure 6: Interactive – scroll/pinch to zoom and hover for details.
 Percent of the general fund spent on police around the United States.
-Best viewed on a fuller-size screen.
+View in own tab

 If cites aren’t dedicating more of their resources to police to fight crime, what is driving the trend?
 Our analysis (see Figure 3C above) suggests a straightforward answer: Municipalities in counties which leaned Republican in the 2016 election spent significantly more of the general fund on their police departments.
 Roughly, for every 16 point increase in voting Republican there’s a 1.6 percent increase in the share of the general fund spent on police.